-To the extent an intangible asset is deemed to have a finite life, it is then amortized over its estimated useful life using either the straight-line method or, in the case of certain developed technology assets, an accelerated amortization model.
+To the extent an intangible asset is deemed to have a finite life and to be held and used, it is amortized over its estimated useful life using either the straight-line method or, in the case of certain developed technology assets, an accelerated amortization model.
 The values of these various assets are subject to continuing scientific, medical and marketplace uncertainty.
 Factors giving rise to our initial estimate of useful lives are subject to change.
 Significant changes to any of these factors may result in adjustments to the useful life of the asset and an acceleration of related amortization expense, which could cause our net profit and net profit per share to decrease.
 Amortization expense is not recorded on assets held for sale.